emtee40/iNPUTmice/README.md

 ## Protocol

+The avid reader should familiarize themselves with the [definitions](https://unifiedpush.org/spec/definitions/) and the general architecture of [UnifiedPush](https://unifiedpush.org/) before continue reading here.

 ### Registration
-The [UnifiedPush specification](https://unifiedpush.org/developers/intro/) defines an endpoint as *the URL of the [...] the Push Server where push messages are sent to for a specific end user Application, from the Push Gateway.*
+The [UnifiedPush specification](https://unifiedpush.org/developers/intro/) defines an endpoint as *the URL of [...] the Push Server where push messages are sent to for a specific end user Application, from the Push Gateway.*

 Conversations retrieves the *endpoint* from the Push Provider by sending a registration to it.